yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 - Tabulates costs daily.
 - Displays your current monthly costs under **Invoices** on the **Billing** tab.

 For information on Yugabyte Cloud pricing, refer to the [Yugabyte Cloud Standard Price List](https://www.yugabyte.com/yugabyte-cloud-standard-price-list/).
-For a description of how cluster configurations are costed, refer to [Cluster costs](../cloud-admin/cloud-billing-costs).
+For a description of how cluster configurations are costed, refer to [Cluster costs](../cloud-admin/cloud-billing-costs/).

 ### What regions in AWS and GCP are available?

-Refer to [Cloud provider regions](../release-notes#cloud-provider-regions) for a list currently supported regions.
+Refer to [Cloud provider regions](../release-notes/#cloud-provider-regions) for a list currently supported regions.

 Yugabyte Cloud supports all the regions that have robust infrastructure and sufficient demand from customers.
-We are continuously improving region coverage, so if there are any regions you would like us to support, reach out to [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).
+We are continuously improving region coverage, so if there are any regions you would like us to support, reach out to {{<support-cloud>}}.

 ## Clusters